 As well as sports pitches and a pool, the school has a strength and conditioning suite where students can develop plyometric and HIIT (High Intensity Interval Training) skills.
 Senior students also have the opportunity to sign up for sports as varied as badminton, volleyball, circuit training, CrossFit, water polo, lifesaving skills, and ultimate frisbee.

 Like any British school, Kellett KLB is wired for technology.
-All classrooms have an interactive whiteboard and laptops, notebooks, Macbooks and PCs are used extensively during lesson time, and there’s a Bring Your Own Device (BYOD) policy for all senior students.
-Students also have access to the latest gadgets and devices, including handheld video cameras, computer aided design (CAD) software, floor robots and handheld data logging devices.
+All classrooms have an interactive whiteboard, and laptops, notebooks, Macbooks, and PCs are used extensively during lesson time; there’s a Bring Your Own Device (BYOD) policy for all senior students.
+Students also have access to the latest gadgets and devices, including handheld video cameras, computer aided design (CAD) software, floor robots, and handheld data logging devices.
 The school also fosters a love for reading; as well as having a well-stocked library, it hosts author visits, book clubs, inter-school book competitions, an annual Book Week, and visits to various Hong Kong literary festivals.